Last Updated on

-Following from July’s mass exodus of local residents to beaches in the south of France, Paris in August is an odd and interesting time to be in the capital.
-It’s arguably both high season and low at the same time.
+Paris in August presents travelers with an odd and interesting scenario.
+Following July’s mass exodus of local residents to beaches in the south of France, it’s arguably both high season and low at the same time.
 Many shops, restaurants and bakeries close shop for summer vacation, leaving many of us frustrated at having just missed a chance to try out some of the better places for fresh bread, a good glass of wine or a new book.

 Pros & Cons of an August Visit